gaborcsardi/uncovr/README.md

 ### Compatibility

 - Integrates with [testthat](https://testthat.r-lib.org/).
-- Supports parallel testthat runs out of the box.
+- Supports parallel testthat runs, out of the box.
 - Measures code in R (or other) subprocesses.
 Suprocesses use a locally installed version of the instrumented package.
 - Independent release, debug and coverage builds.
 Independent builds for R versions, different platforms, with Independent caches.
-Switch between builds quickly and efficiently.
+Switch between builds automatically.
 - Supports covr’s exclusion file and exclusion markers.
 - Supports all of R’s class systems.
 - Supports lcov output.